The Dotenv Component¶

 |

-Access the value with $_ENV
+Access the value with $_ENV in your code:

 $dbUser = $_ENV['DB_USER'];